 Marin Carbon Project

 The Marin Carbon Project is performing a long-term experiment using large quantities of compost to improve forage on California rangeland.
 Early results suggest significant improvements in forage quality and quantity, benefits to native perennial grasses, and significant soil carbon sequestration.
-The work includes a suite of farm management practices to compliment compost application in a manner that builds soil carbon and soil health and improves productivity.
+The work includes a suite of farm management practices to complement compost application in a manner that builds soil carbon and soil health and improves productivity.
 Each farm has developed a comprehensive carbon farm plan, including known climate-beneficial practices such as windbreaks, riparian and range management improvements, and grass, plant, and tree establishment.

 Read about the ‘4 per Thousand’ initiative, launched at the Paris Climate conference, to implement practical actions on soil carbon storage and encourage the agriculture industry and other stakeholders to transition towards a productive, highly resilient agriculture that creates jobs and ensures sustainability.